Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Evaluations

 \subsection{Case Study 4 - Simulated Performance}

-This case study seeks to analyze how the \storm relates to the statistical satisfaction rate.
+This case study seeks to analyze how the \storm relates to the \textit{statistical satisfaction rate} (SSR) defined as $\frac{\#\text{satisfying runs}}{\text{total \# runs}}$.
 We do this by simulating the robot's motion plans from \stori-RRT.
-Table \ref{tab:corr} compares the \stori of the belief trajectories against the statistical satisfaction rate of the simulated realizations.
+Table \ref{tab:corr} compares the \stori of the belief trajectories against the SSR of the simulated realizations.
 Each motion plan is simulated 1000 times.
 We use the Breach Toolbox \cite{rosi} to evaluate the realizations' satisfaction.
-The results show that there is positive correlation between the \storm and the simulated rate of success.
+These results show correlation between the \storm and probability of satisfaction.